-- the levels of 60-hertz (Hz; cycles per second) electric and magnetic fields (EMF) at 3.28 feet (ft.) or 1 meter (m) above the ground, - the effects associated with those fields, - the levels of audible noise produced by the line, and - electromagnetic interference to radio and television reception associated with the line.
+- the levels of 60-Hertz (Hz; cycles per second) electric and magnetic fields (EMF) at 3.28 feet (ft.) or 1 meter (m) above the ground, - the effects associated with those fields, - the levels of audible noise produced by the line, and - electromagnetic interference to radio and television reception associated with the line.

 Electrical effects occur near all transmission lines, including those 500-kV lines already present in the area of the proposed route for the I-5 Corridor Reinforcement Project.
-Therefore, the levels of these quantities for the proposed line are computed and compared with those from the existing lines in Oregon, Washington and elsewhere.
+Therefore, the levels of these quantities for the proposed line are computed and compared with those from the existing lines in Oregon, Washington, and elsewhere.

-The proposed line would be built on new and existing right-of-way, paralleling existing lines along portions of the route.
+The proposed line would be built on new and existing rights-of-way, paralleling existing lines along portions of the route.
 Each of the four alternatives and options is described by a series of fixed, linear route segments between geographic locations.
-There are 60 segments total in the four alternatives and options.
+There are 60 segments total in the 4 alternatives and options.
 Although a route segment is unique geographically, it is not necessarily unique in the physical and electrical configurations that produce electrical effects.

 Therefore in some cases a route segment is broken up into two or more geographical line sections each with a constant configuration for calculation of electrical effects.

-Electrical effects were analyzed for all line sections, with or without parallel lines, that had constant physical and electrical characteristics for at least one span between towers.
-There were 109 separate line sections identified for the four alternatives and their options.
+Electrical effects were analyzed for all line sections (with or without parallel transmission lines) that had constant physical and electrical characteristics for at least one span between towers.
+There were 109 separate line sections identified for the 4 alternatives and their options.
 Identical configurations are present in different sections.
 Therefore calculations of electrical effects were required for only 36 different electrical configurations.
-In eight short sections where the line would change direction, cross other lines, change conductor location on the towers, and/or enter a substation, physical characteristics would not be constant and calculations of effects were not performed.
+In eight short sections where the line would change direction, cross other lines, change conductor location on the towers, or enter a substation, physical characteristics would not be constant and calculations of effects were not performed.
 However, the electrical effects associated with these short line sections would be very similar to those for the analyzed segments.

 The results of electrical effects calculations for all the individual sections are described in the appendix to this report.
-These calculations are cross-referenced to alternative routes and segments to facilitate determination of electrical effects levels at specific locations along the proposed routes.
+These calculations are cross-referenced to alternative routes and segments to facilitate determination of electrical effects levels at specific locations along the proposed route alternatives.

 The voltage on the conductors of transmission lines generates an electric field in the space between the conductors and the ground.
-The electric field is calculated or measured in units of volts-per-meter (V/m) or kilovolts-per-meter (kV/m) at a height of 3.28 feet (ft.)
-(1 meter [m]) above the ground.
+The electric field is calculated or measured in units of volts-per-meter (V/m) or kilovolts-per-meter (kV/m) at a height of 3.28 ft (1 m) above the ground.
 The current flowing in the conductors of the transmission line generates a magnetic field in the air and earth near the transmission line; current is expressed in units of amperes (A).
-The magnetic field is expressed in milligauss (mG), and is usually measured or calculated at a height of 3.28 ft.
-(1 m) above the ground.
+The magnetic field is expressed in gauss (G) or milligauss (mG).
 The electric field at the surface of the conductors causes the phenomenon of corona.
 Corona is the electrical breakdown or ionization of air in very strong electric fields, and is the source of audible noise, electromagnetic radiation, and visible light.